Hurricane Season 2026: Season Opens Quiet as El Niño Suppresses the Atlantic

 Not all hurricane season months are equal.
 Here's when the real risk starts, based on 170+ years of NOAA records.

-For 2026 specifically, El Niño is expected to strengthen through the summer.
-If it follows the typical development curve, August and September — the peak months — will see the maximum suppressive effect.
-That's the primary reason CSU is forecasting below-average major hurricanes: the shear should be strongest exactly when it matters most.
+For 2026, El Niño is strengthening through the summer with Niño 3.4 already at +0.9°C. If it follows the development curve models project, August and September — the peak months — will see the maximum suppressive effect.
+That's the primary reason forecasters are calling below-average major hurricanes: the shear should be strongest exactly when it matters most.
+June's quiet opening is consistent with this expectation.

 How Much Should You Trust April Forecasts?